Loading...

 Per governing documents

-This guide covers Iowa HOA law, how to fight violations, your rights as a homeowner under Chapters 499A and 499B, and strategies for challenging unfair enforcement.
+This guide covers Iowa HOA law, how to fight violations, your rights as a homeowner, and strategies for challenging unfair enforcement.
 Compare Iowa to neighboring states: Nebraska, Illinois, Kansas.

-Iowa does not impose a statutory cap on HOA fines.
+Read the full Iowa dispute guide →Iowa does not impose a statutory cap on HOA fines.
 Fine amounts are determined by your CC&Rs and governing documents.
 However, Iowa courts can review fines for reasonableness, and the association must follow its own enforcement procedures.
 Always review your specific governing documents for fine limits.

 Yes.
-Under Iowa Code Chapter 499A and 499B, associations have lien authority for unpaid assessments.
-Iowa is a judicial foreclosure state, meaning the HOA must file suit in court.
-You have full defense rights, and Iowa law provides a statutory redemption period.
+Condominium associations have a statutory assessment lien under Iowa Code Chapter 499B (§499B.17); ordinary HOAs have lien rights through their recorded declaration.
+Iowa is a judicial-foreclosure state, so the HOA must file suit in district court.
+You have full defense rights, and Iowa law provides a one-year redemption period after a foreclosure sale (Iowa Code §628.3).

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.